Aramir94/TIL2023/README.md

                                        (vvv(vvvv)(vvvv)vvv)______|/

 ## About Me
+I am a passionate developer on a quest to become a Dragon Warrior.
+As a skilled adventurer,

-I'm a passionate developer constantly exploring new technologies and honing my skills.
+I constantly explore new technologies and hone my skills to prepare for the challenges ahead

-I have experience with a variety of programming languages and frameworks, and I'm eager to learn more to become the best Dragon Warrior I can be.

 ## Skills
+As a Dragon Warrior in training, I have a variety of skills to help me overcome any obstacle:

 - 🔰 Programming languages: JavaScript, Python, C++, GO, RUST, JULIA, JAVA
 - 🔰 Web development: HTML, CSS, Bootstrap